Ascent of Mount Whitney on 2011-08-16

 Ascent Trip ReportThe Group:

 A group of 10 of us went to hike Mt.
 Whitney.
-Names and ages are me (32), Ky Faubion (26), Jerry Flanagan (45), Chikara Omine (28), Kenley Gaffke (33), Erika Kikuchi(33), Ian MacNider (26), Noe Castagnon (40), Ben Beeler (19), and Barry Smith (52).
-It was a very fit group as 8 of us (everyone except Erika and Noe) are sub-40 minute 10k runners, most of us several minutes or more under 40.
-8 of us are members of San Francisco’s Dolphins South End Club (dserunners.com) (everyone except Ben and Barry, although Ben frequently runs the races as a non-member).
-4 of us are experienced ultra-marathoners (me, Erika, Noe, and USA 100k Team Member Chikara).
+Names and ages are me (32), Ky Faubion (26), Jerry Flanagan (45), Chikara Omine (28), Kenley Gaffke (33), Erika Kikuchi(33), Ian MacNider (26), Noe Castanon (40), Ben Beeler (19), and Barry Smith (52).
+It was a very fit group as 8 of us are sub-40 minute 10k runners, most of us several minutes or more under 40.
+8 of us are members of San Francisco’s Dolphins South End Club (dserunners.com).
+Four of us are experienced ultra-marathoners (me, Erika, Noe, and USA 100k Team Member Chikara).

 Ky purchased the permits months before for this date which we decided last winter.
 We had a commitment from about 13 people so Ky purchased that many permits but had a few last minute cancellations.
 Jerry was the only one who had climbed the mountain before and he mentioned that in his previous trip only 2 of the 4 had made it.
 He also said one of the two that made it (the other guy) got sick, so we had an unofficial “pool” going about who, if anyone, would either have to turn around, or throw up due to elevation.
-The consensus was that 4 of us would be fine –Jerry (had climbed Mt.
+The consensus was that 4 of us would be fine – Jerry (had climbed Mt.
 Whitney and Mt.
 Shasta before), me (raced up Pikes Peak 3 times), Erika (raced up Pikes Peak twice), and Barry (raced up Pikes Peak once, and I assured the group that other than Chikara, Barry could out-climb any of us).
-I didn’t know at the time that Kenley had spent significant time at Everest’s Base Camp before or he would have been considered a “safe” one.
-Speculation as to who would give in first ranged from Ben (age/inexperience), to Ian (no significant elevation experience), to Noe (was difficulty at Tahoe Rim Trail 100 Miler due to elevation?), to Chikara (too fast, most races go up and down and he’d be down too fast to have it hit him).
+I didn’t know at the time that Kenley had spent significant time at Mount Everest’s Base Camp before or he would have been considered a “safe” one.
+Speculation as to who would give in first ranged from Ben (age/inexperience), to Ian (no significant elevation experience), to Noe (had some difficulty at Tahoe Rim Trail 100 Miler due to elevation?), to Chikara (too fast, most races go up and down and he’d be down too fast to have it hit him whereas this would be a hike not a race).

 Barry drove himself as he was continuing on to Colorado where Erika and I would see him at the Pikes Peak Marathon Sunday, 5 days after the Whitney hike.
 The other 9 of us took 3 cars from the SF Bay Area and arrived Monday afternoon/evening.
 We stayed in 2 hotels in the small town of Lone Pine Monday night.
 The common going-to-bed time was 8-9PM.